Tengku Amir Shah: Selangor Football Club

-After facing four consecutive defeats in August 2016, the head coach of F.A.
-Selangor at the time, Zainal Abidin Hassan was fired from his position.
+After facing four consecutive defeats in August 2016, the head coach of Selangor at the time, Zainal Abidin Hassan was fired from his position.
 An internal conflict arose in the football club management between the club president, Azmin Ali, who was also the Menteri Besar of Selangor, and the exco members regarding the compensation payment for the leaving coach, and the amount of money the Government of Selangor should allocate to the football club.
 The supporters of the club pushed for the president to resign, and voiced their support for Tengku Amir to take over as the club president.

-On 23 December 2016, Tengku Amir made a statement on his instagram account, suggesting for F.A.
-Selangor to be revamped and for executive committee (EXCO) members who are involved in politics to step down from their post.
+On 23 December 2016, Tengku Amir made a statement on his instagram account, suggesting for Selangor to be revamped and for executive committee (EXCO) members who are involved in politics to step down from their post.
 On 30 December 2016, Azmin resigned from his position as the club president, stated that he "had made the decision to part ways with an organisation and management that is not authoritative and not committed to change for the sake of [returning] the glory of Selangor state football."

 In another Instagram post posted in February 2017, Tengku Amir outlined seven steps that can be taken to revamp and rejuvenate the football team.
-In the statement, he also mentioned that although he was flattered by the support received by him from the people to take over F.A.
-Selangor, he believed that FAS requires someone with more experience to lead the body.
+In the statement, he also mentioned that although he was flattered by the support received by him from the people to take over Selangor, he believed that Selangor requires someone with more experience to lead the body.
 Subsequently, Subahan Kamal was unanimously voted as the new president in an extraordinary congress held on 23 February 2017.
 In an interview in March 2017, Tengku Amir stated that for the time being, he will remain as the royal patron of the football club.
 He cited his reason as that he was currently involved in a project called Football Selangor, where he is focusing on building the football community by introducing social leagues and community leagues through Selangor Youth Community.
 On 31 May 2018, the departing club president, Subahan Kamal confirmed that Tengku Amir will replace him as the football association's president after he left the sports body.
-He officially became the president of F.A.
-Selangor after receiving 81 nominations from 96 affiliates and won uncontested in the extraordinary congress that was held on 3 July 2018.
-He stated that his goal as the new president is to make F.A.
-Selangor self-sustaining and become a commercially viable club.
+He officially became the president of FA Selangor after receiving 81 nominations from 96 affiliates and won uncontested in the extraordinary congress that was held on 3 July 2018.
+He stated that his goal as the new president is to make Selangor self-sustaining and become a commercially viable club.
 He aimed for the club to be able to not rely on state funding in five years.